 Garmin Forerunner 55: Price and availability

 The Garmin Forerunner 55 was announced on June 2, 2021, alongside the Forerunner 945 LTE.
 It's available for purchase for $199.99 through Garmin's website as well as other major retailers.
-This long-awaited upgrade to the Garmin Forerunner 45 is currently sold out on Amazon, but it can also be purchased at Walmart, B&H, REI, and more.
+This long-awaited upgrade to the Garmin Forerunner 45 is available for purchase at Amazon, Walmart, B&H, REI, and more.

 Garmin Forerunner 55: What's good

 One of the first things you'll notice about any of the Forerunner models is that they all look fairly similar.
 They're not exactly fashion icons, but the ultra-lightweight design is exactly what most athletes need in a smartwatch.
 It comes in a 42mm plastic case available in black, white, and aqua.